 This technology combines a positron emission tomography (PET) scan with a computed tomography (CT) scan to create a very accurate and high-resolution snapshot of where certain diseases are located and how active that disease is.
 During the scan, patients receive a very small amount of radioactive glucose through an IV.
 The glucose travels to the disease site, where it is metabolized by active disease cells.

-At Georgia Regents Medical Center, all of our radiographers are certified with the Nuclear Medicine Technology Certification Board and may also have additional certifications in cardiac nuclear medicine and PET/CT.
+At Georgia Regents Medical Center, all of our Nuclear Medicine Technologists are certified with the Nuclear Medicine Technology Certification Board and may also have additional certifications in cardiac nuclear medicine and PET/CT.

 This means that our PET/CT specialists are experts in this field, with the highest level of skill in the safe and effective performance of these scans.